catamphetamine/react-pages/README.md

 })
 ```

-For production usage something like the [NginX proxy](https://www.sep.com/sep-blog/2014/08/20/hosting-the-node-api-in-nginx-with-a-reverse-proxy/) is a better solution.
+For production usage something like the [NginX proxy](https://www.sep.com/sep-blog/2014/08/20/hosting-the-node-api-in-nginx-with-a-reverse-proxy/) is a better solution (both for proxying and for serving static files).

 ## Without proxying

+(Advanced section, may be skipped)

 To use `react-isomorphic-render` without proxying there are two options